pauljickling/notes/javascript/react/react.md

 ### Miscellaneous Component Notes

 For your HTML tags use the phrase `className` instead of `class` since `class` is utilized for the ES6 syntax.
 Also JSX is more strict than HTML about requiring closed tags so make sure single tags like an img end with `/>`.

-Similarly, when leaving comments in your code, it is best to include them this way:
+Similarly, when leaving comments in your code, your linter is likely to complain unless you leave them this way:

 `{/* this is a comment in a JSX file */}`

-Otherwise your linter is likely to complain.
+A component must never modify its own props.
+Thus, it should follow the patterns associated with composing pure functions.

 ### Redux